 Did the publishers allow Amazon to access the supply?

 A big yes.
-Amazon has quietly captured 28 percent of the top publishers and more than half of them is through reseller relationship.
+Amazon has quietly captured 28 percent of the top publishers and more than half of them is through reseller relationships.
 Amazon has over 200+ publishers under its belt, which is close to Taboola, a native advertising company.

 And, what about Facebook?